 Global Resources Forum Events

-Research Access to Sources on Law and Government (October 2012)
+Access to Government Information (October 2013)

-Global Resources Roundtables
+Global Resources Collections Forums and Roundtables

 These events draw librarians and scholars as well as publishers/producers.
 They examine how source materials are produced and used today, and how this will impact new lines of inquiry and research.
 They map strategies, policies and practices by which libraries, archives, and other repositories can accommodate the current realities of collecting in various fields.

-Past topics include:
+Past topics have included: